Skip to content

 Unit economics determine product strategy.
 At €0.25/user/month, break-even is ~150 users at €10/month.
 That shaped everything: the architecture, the feature set, the go-to-market.

 Validate first, build later.
 The dashboard and bot work.
 The SaaS is not live.
 I'm measuring demand before committing to customer support infrastructure.
-That's the hard part — not the code.
+That's the hard part.
+The code is the easy part.

 Resources